fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Generally, it is not a good idea to store sent messages in the inbox because this is hard to undo and could be incompatible with other email clients.

-That said, FairEmail is able to properly handle sent messages in the inbox.
+That said, FullEmail is able to properly handle sent messages in the inbox.
-FairEmail will mark outgoing messages with a sent messages icon for example.
+FullEmail will mark outgoing messages with a sent messages icon for example.

 The best solution would be to enable showing the sent folder in the unified inbox by long pressing the sent folder in the folder list and enabling *Show in unified inbox*.